e271828e/Flight.jl/docs/notes/design/framework_design.md

-precisely because slash is the only structural separator. `resolve` and `input_faces` are build-pipeline primitives needed anyway — `faces` is a thin composition, which is what keeps it sugar rather than machinery; no `rename` hook because `exports` is ordinary code (map over the pairs).
+precisely because slash is the only structural separator. `resolve` and `input_faces` are build-pipeline primitives needed anyway — `faces` is a thin composition, which is what keeps it sugar rather than machinery; no `rename` hook because `exports` is ordinary code (map over the pairs); normative signatures for both primitives in §15.3.
 Every error stays
 first-class: an `except` face the assembly then fails to wire is an ordinary unconnected input; a face both wired and re-exported is a two-producers error;
 `except`/`only` naming a nonexistent face errors with the child's face list in